gaupestudio/Tutorials/unity/modding/Timer.md

 Copy the [Source Code](data/timer_src.cs) and this is what it does!

 # What do we need to do
-It looks like you added a time limit functionality to your game in the "After" version of the code.
 Here are the key changes:

 1. **New Variables:**
    - Added two new variables, `private int time;` to store the remaining time, and `private float deltaTime;` to keep track of the time elapsed since the last update.